envimate/message-mate/README.md

 channel.addPostFilter(filter);
 ```

-#### Statistics
+#### MessageBus Statistics
-Similar to a Channel the MessageBus collects statistics about all messages:
+Similar to the Channel the MessageBus collects statistics about all messages:

 ```java
 MessageBusStatusInformation statusInformation = messageBus.getStatusInformation();